mochatech1725/scholarship-scraper2/docs/project-structure.md

 ## Overview

 The project has been reorganized to separate CDK-specific configuration from application source code, following AWS best practices.
+The system now includes a hybrid storage architecture with S3 for raw data and DynamoDB for processed scholarship information.

 ## Directory Structure